 Learn About Being a Band/Artist Manager

-An artist manager, also known as a "band manager", is in charge of the business side of being in a band.
+An artist manager, also known as a "band manager," is in charge of the business side of being in a band.
 Often, band members are great at the creative side of things but aren't so great at promoting themselves, booking their own gigs, or negotiating deals.
-In a very general sense, the task of a manager is take care of the day to day running of the band's career, so the band can focus on the creative side of things
+In a very general sense, the task of a manager is to take care of the day to day running of the band's career so that the band can focus on the creative side of things

-What Jobs an Artist Manager Does for Signed Artists
+What Does an Artist Manager Do for Signed Artists

 The jobs a manager does depends very much on the band and where they are in their careers.
 For an unsigned band, a manager should: